 Modification of the contract prevails over termination of the contract

 Under Lithuanian case law, concurrence between modification and termination of a contract should be resolved in favour of modification, unless after the modification the execution of a contract would still be too onerous for one of the parties and the lender would lose its interest in performance and in a result of the contract.
-Therefore, when a request is made to modify the conditions of the contract under Art.
-6.204 of the Civil Code, it should first be decided whether all conditions necessary for the application of this article exist; only in their absence can the court decide to terminate the contract.
+Therefore, when a request is made to modify the conditions of the contract under Article 6.204 of the Civil Code, it should first be decided whether all conditions necessary for the application of this Article exist; only in their absence can the court decide to terminate the contract.

 Grounds and procedure of termination established in the contract prevail over the provisions of the Civil Code

 When analysing the grounds to terminate a financing agreement, the provisions of the contract itself should be considered at first.
 The contract may be unilaterally terminated on the grounds established in the contract, in which case a termination of the contract should be initiated and executed exclusively according to the conditions and procedure established in the contract.
-If the financing agreement is sufficiently vague regarding applicable events of default and causes of termination, then the financing agreement may still be terminated in accordance with the provisions of Art.
-6.217 of the Civil Code upon proving that the borrower committed a fundamental breach of contract.
+If the financing agreement is sufficiently vague regarding applicable events of default and causes of termination, then the financing agreement may still be terminated in accordance with the provisions of Article 6.217 of the Civil Code upon proving that the borrower committed a fundamental breach of contract.

-Clauses of Existing and Future Financing Agreements Should be Tailored in Accordance with the Circumstances of the COVID-19 Crisis
+Clauses of Existing and Future Financing Agreements Should Be Tailored in Accordance with the Circumstances of the COVID-19 Crisis

 Since the future and the development of the COVID-19 virus are uncertain, and there are projections of the insurgence of new waves of the pandemic, it is important to consider tailoring existing or future financing agreements in light of COVID-19.
 The UNIDROIT note on COVID-19 suggests the establishment of more specific clauses or the modification of existing clauses, in a way that they would be more detailed or would deviate from the general rules that are established in general contract law in a manner facilitating or specifying the invocation of relevant legal instruments.